error404notfound/making-embedded-systems-homework/homework_week_1/README.md

 *Some possible examples.*

-###Modes to target stress and anxiety
+### Modes to target stress and anxiety

--Lead breathing exercises
+- Lead breathing exercises
--Sleep ritual - light and haptics guide users through the 8/5 breathing timer
+- Sleep ritual - light and haptics guide users through the 8/5 breathing timer

-###relaxation timer
+### relaxation timer

--Occupational therapy tool
+- Occupational therapy tool
--Haptic and lights display the difference between soft and hard touches, i.e., a light stroke that doesn't activate the tactile button would have a soft blue light response and a "purr" from the motors.
+- Haptic and lights display the difference between soft and hard touches, i.e., a light stroke that doesn't activate the tactile button would have a soft blue light response and a "purr" from the motors.
--Stimming toy (  data logged in this mode to help identify stress triggers, i.e.  user A's usage in stim mode increases at a particular time, which may indicate an external trigger that occurs around this time )
+- Stimming toy (  data logged in this mode to help identify stress triggers, i.e.  user A's usage in stim mode increases at a particular time, which may indicate an external trigger that occurs around this time )
--Grouping by color or size order
+- Grouping by color or size order
--Reaction button play - as each lights up, the stone is tapped.
+- Reaction button play - as each lights up, the stone is tapped.
--Yes and No buttons.
+- Yes and No buttons.
--Hide and seek
+- Hide and seek
--Record the interaction data for later examination when used away from a BLE connection.
+- Record the interaction data for later examination when used away from a BLE connection.

 ###Open play